 Types of kidney cancer cells

-Knowing which kind of cell a tumor is made of helps doctors plan treatment.
+Knowing which type of cell makes up a kidney tumor helps doctors plan treatment.
 There are several types of kidney cancer cells.
 The most common are listed below.
-Pathologists (doctors who specialize in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease) have identified as many as 10 different types of these cells.
+Pathologists have identified as many as 10 different types of these cells.
+Pathologists are doctors who specialize in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.

 - Clear cell is the type of cell that is found in about 70% of kidney cancers.
 Clear cells range from slow growing (grade 1) to fast growing (grade 4).
 This type of kidney cancer is particularly responsive to immunotherapy and targeted therapy (see the Treatment Options section).

 - Collecting duct is a rare cancer that behaves in a similar way to transitional cell carcinoma.
 It is best treated with chemotherapy.
-However, many doctors believe that it is less responsive to chemotherapy than transitional cell carcinoma but more responsive than clear cell or sarcomatoid types.
+Many doctors believe it is less responsive to chemotherapy than transitional cell carcinoma but more responsive than the clear cell or sarcomatoid types.

 - Chromophobe is another rare cancer that is different from other types.